-1 settlement of the class claim the same amount as the other licensees 2 in the same class or similarly situated licensees in the same class, 3 and (iii) the settlement was paid in the context of a case where the 4 complaint that alleged class liability on behalf of the licensee also 5 alleged a products liability class action cause of action.
-All settlements in the possession, custody, or control of the board shall 6 be disclosed for a licensee in the high-risk category if there are four or more settlements for that licensee within the last 10 years except for settlements by a licensee regardless of the amount paid where (i) the settlement is made as a part of the settlement of a 10 class claim, (ii) the licensee paid in settlement of the class claim 11 the same amount as the other licensees in the same class or 12 13 similarly situated licensees in the same class, and (iii) the 14 settlement was paid in the context of a case where the complaint 15 that alleged class liability on behalf of the licensee also alleged a products liability class action cause of action.
-Classification of a 16 17 licensee in either a "high-risk category" or a "low-risk category" depends upon the specialty or subspecialty practiced by the licensee 18 19 and the designation assigned to that specialty or subspecialty by the Medical Board of California, as described in subdivision (f).
-20 For the purposes of this paragraph, "settlement" means a settlement 21 22 of an action described in paragraph (1) entered into by the licensee on or after January 1, 2003, in an amount of thirty thousand dollars 23 (\$30,000) or more.
-24 25
+1 (2) (A) All settlements in the possession, custody, or control 2 of the board shall be disclosed for a licensee in the low-risk 3 category if there are three or more settlements for that licensee 4 within the last 10 years, except for settlements by a licensee 5 regardless of the amount paid where (i) the settlement is made as a part of the settlement of a class claim, (ii) the licensee paid in 6 settlement of the class claim the same amount as the other licensees in the same class or similarly situated licensees in the same class, and (iii) the settlement was paid in the context of a case where the complaint that alleged class liability on behalf of the licensee also 10 alleged a products liability class action cause of action.
+All 11 settlements in the possession, custody, or control of the board shall 12 be disclosed for a licensee in the high-risk category if there are 13 14 four or more settlements for that licensee within the last 10 years 15 except for settlements by a licensee regardless of the amount paid where (i) the settlement is made as a part of the settlement of a 16 17 class claim, (ii) the licensee paid in settlement of the class claim the same amount as the other licensees in the same class or 18 19 similarly situated licensees in the same class, and (iii) the 20 settlement was paid in the context of a case where the complaint 21 that alleged class liability on behalf of the licensee also alleged a 22 products liability class action cause of action.
+Classification of a licensee in either a "high-risk category" or a "low-risk category" 23 24 depends upon the specialty or subspecialty practiced by the licensee 25 and the designation assigned to that specialty or subspecialty by the Medical Board of California, as described in subdivision (f).
+26 For the purposes of this paragraph, "settlement" means a settlement 27 28 of an action described in paragraph (1) entered into by the licensee 29 on or after January 1, 2003, in an amount of thirty thousand dollars 30 (\$30,000) or more.
+31

-- (B) The board shall not disclose the actual dollar amount of a settlement but shall put the number and amount of the settlement in context by doing the following: - (i) Comparing the settlement amount to the experience of other licensees within the same specialty or subspecialty, indicating if it is below average, average, or above average for the most recent 10-year period. - (ii) Reporting the number of years the licensee has been in practice. - (iii) Reporting the total number of licensees in that specialty or subspecialty, the number of those who have entered into a settlement agreement, and the percentage that number represents of the total number of licensees in the specialty or subspecialty. - (3) Current American Board of Medical Specialties certification or board equivalent as certified by the Medical Board of California, the Osteopathic Medical Board of California, or the California Board of Podiatric Medicine.
+- (B) The board shall not disclose the actual dollar amount of a settlement but shall put the number and amount of the settlement in context by doing the following: - (i) Comparing the settlement amount to the experience of other licensees within the same specialty or subspecialty, indicating if it is below average, average, or above average for the most recent 10-year period. - (ii) Reporting the number of years the licensee has been in practice.

-(4) Approved postgraduate training.
+(iii) Reporting the total number of licensees in that specialty or subspecialty, the number of those who have entered into a settlement agreement, and the percentage that number represents of the total number of licensees in the specialty or subspecialty.

+- (3) Current American Board of Medical Specialties certification or board equivalent as certified by the Medical Board of California, the Osteopathic Medical Board of California, or the California Board of Podiatric Medicine. - (4) Approved postgraduate training.